TCNCoalition/TCN/README.md

 system that is resilient to failure can potentially absorb slack and give people agency to help themselves.

-Moreover, a protocol that places additional burdens on health authorities (e.g., requiring them to deploy complex cryptography like MPC or carefully manage cryptographic key material) faces severe adoption barriers to one that does not, so reducing trust requirements may allow accelerated deployment.
+Moreover, a protocol that places additional burdens on health authorities (e.g., requiring them to deploy complex cryptography like MPC or carefully manage cryptographic key material) faces severe adoption barriers compared to one that does not, so reducing trust requirements may allow accelerated deployment.

 For these reasons, it seems preferable to design a protocol that does not require participation by any health authority, but is optionally compatible